gears1763-2/PGMcpp/pybindings/README.md

-    PYBIND11_PGM.cpp        ties all of the bindings snippets together snippets/               to hold the various bindings snippets (has the same file structure as `source/`) precompiled_bindings/   to hold some pre-compiled bindings (which may or may not work for your OS/architecture)
+    PYBIND11_PGM.cpp        ties all of the bindings snippets together snippets/               to hold the various bindings snippets (has the same file structure as `source/`) precompiled_bindings/   to hold some pre-compiled bindings (which may or may not work for your OS/architecture/Python version)

 Note that each `pybindings/snippets/../PYBIND11_<>.cpp` contains the bindings definitions corresponding to `source/../<>.cpp`.